eubinecto/nls-cw2/deliverables/report.md

 > How did we accomplish  the **(ORGANIZATION Revolution)** ? | How  did we accomplish  the **Revolution** ?
 > **Table 1**: Two examples of NER-tagged results obtained with different methods.

-**boundary detection discussion**.
+**Boundary detection discussion**.
 NLTK NER performs worse than Stanford NER.
 This is because we observe that NLTK NER tends to produce more false-positives than Stanford NER does.
 For instance, what Washington was referring to with "the Great Author"(**Table 1**, first row) was the jesus, yet NLTK NER has falsely recognized it as an organization.
 Likewise, NLTK NER has failed to recognize "Revolution" (second row)